USSBA/sba-gov-content-api/usage.md

 # Usage

 The content API allows for searching of different resources used in the _SBA.gov_ site.
 To utilize the search hit the relevant endpoint for the AWS Lambda that is running the content API.
-The endpoint will accept URL parameters and will return any of the relevant resources that match the search parameters.
+The endpoint will accept URL parameters.
+Articles are stored in Cloudsearch, so the content API will make a request to the AWS Cloudsearch Articles Domain using the URL parameters and will return the matching Cloudsearch results.
 Any invalid parameters will be ignored and not affect the results.

+The docs for AWS Cloudsearch Developer Guide can be found here: https://docs.aws.amazon.com/cloudsearch/latest/developerguide

 _Note:_ This API only is for `GET` actions.
 It does not support any create or update actions.
 Those actions are handled by other services